How to Find Four of the Best Waterfalls in Oahu

 Timing is everything if you want to see the Ko’olau Falls.
 More often than not, they’re completely dry.
 But if you are able to time a viewing of these falls right, they are really something special.

 One sure fire way to see them is to drive along the H3 highway during a heavy downpour.
-If you take Shaka Guide’s Circle Island Tour during the wet season you should also have a solid chance of seeing them!
+Just be sure to focus on the road!

 Enjoy the easy hike to these waterfalls and take dip in the pools when you reach the falls.